hikes-in-liverpool

 blog-images

-The Lydiate Circular takes on a section of the Trans Pennine Trail, and also the Leeds Liverpool Canal, and plenty of other field tracks and minor lanes.
+The Lydiate Circular takes on a section of the Trans Pennine Trail, the Leeds Liverpool Canal, and plenty of other field tracks and minor lanes.

 This Trans Pennine Trail is quite a long-distance route, starting from Southport to Hornsea near Hull.
 Here, you will witness that the trail uses the Old Cheshire Railway lines, which have been closed since the year 1952.

-It is one of the perfect Hikes in Liverpool because the route is relatively flat and suitable for a wide of range of age groups, and fitness levels.
-If you are planning to go during the monsoon season, then you need to be careful because the paths can be muddy and slippery.
+It is one of the perfect Hikes in Liverpool because the route is relatively flat and suitable for a wide range of age groups and fitness levels.
+If you are planning to go during the monsoon season, be careful because the paths can be muddy and slippery.
 Ensure you have proper footwear.
-However, that doesn’t deny the fact that the Lydiate Circular is one of the top hiking trail picks in Liverpool.
+Overall, the Lydiate Circular is one of the top hiking trail picks in Liverpool.

 • Difficulty Level: Easy